fairfin/fairfin-website/program.md

 ##### Cooperation with StuRa

-- Stronger cooperation with StuRa
-- Describe current situation
+- currently the relations between StuRa and FaRaFIN are distant and sometimes difficult
 - Measures
 	- Appoint person for interaction with StuRa
 	- Work with StuRa on policies which affect the whole university